-Donald Trump Tested Positive For Coronavirus On Thursday But Didn’t Disclose It, Report Claims
+Donald Trump Tested Positive For Coronavirus On Thursday, But Didn’t Disclose It, Report Claims

-Trump told the network that night that a White House aide had tested positive but did not reveal his own test, reported the Wall Street Journal (via the Independent).
-Trump said during the appearance that he would receive his results later that night or the next morning, and hours later took to Twitter to announce that both he and the first lady had contracted coronavirus.
+Trump told the network that night that a White House aide had tested positive but did not reveal his own test, reported the Wall Street Journal, via the Independent.
+Trump said during the appearance that he would receive his results later that night or the next morning, and hours later, he took to Twitter to announce that both he and the first lady had contracted coronavirus.

 The report noted that after the rapid test came back positive, he was administered a more reliable one using a sample from deeper in his nasal passage.

 Even those within the inner circle were kept in the dark, the report added, noting that campaign manager Bill Stepien did not know that Hope Hicks had contracted coronavirus until he saw it on the news.